Extemporaneous speaking: Strategies for extemporaneous speaking

-Speakers may find it challenging to deliver a speech using extemporaneous speech style in order to make the delivery organized, conversational, and responsive to the audience and context.
-An extemporaneous delivery will require that the speaker use a limited number of notes, and avoid a read or memorized presentation; instead, the speaker should practice and rehearse as many times as needed to become familiar with the subject and deliver the content using their own words and a conversational style.
-A conversational style is engaging for the audience, while the organization allows for greater understanding of the topic.
-The first couple of times the speech is rehearsed, speakers may stumble and forget words or what order to follow.
-Because of this, it is recommended that speakers practice multiple times well in advance of the speech event.
-Practice should be realistic, replicating the speaking event as closely as possible (using presentation aids and technology, including an audience, the size of the room, mic, etc.).
-As such, it is imperative that speakers practice with their speaker notes, allowing for familiarity and adjustments to be made so they are useful at a glance.
-Therefore, practicing the speech out loud is better than silently because it will help master the content being presented.
+Extemporaneous speakers may find it difficult to make the delivery organized, conversational, and responsive within the assigned context and to an audience.
+An extemporaneous speech requires that the speaker use a limited number of notes and avoid a memorized presentation.
+The speaker should practice and rehearse as needed to become familiar with the subject and deliver the speech using their own words and in a conversational style, which engages the audience, while good organization allows for greater understanding of the topic.
+It is recommended that speakers practice multiple times well in advance of the event, replicating the speaking event as closely as possible (using presentation aids and technology, including an audience, the size of the room, microphone, etc.), to ensure familiarity and make adjustments.
+Practicing the speech aloud is more effective than practicing silently.

-Knowing how to create an outline for an extemporaneous speech helps speakers remember the order that should be followed, a word that the speaker might find it difficult to pronounce or main topics of the speech.
-An outline used for an extemporaneous speech can be called a "working outline" and it consists of three main sections, the introduction, body, and conclusion.
-Transitions should also be used and are a good way to go from the introduction to the body and from one main point to the other; it helps the speaker keep on track and listeners to follow along.
+Creating an outline helps speakers remember the structural order, difficult pronunciations, and the main topics of the presentation.
+An outline used for an extemporaneous speech can be called a "working outline" and it consists of three main sections: the introduction, body, and conclusion.
+Transitions are used to connect the introduction to the body and one main point to the next.